 Most importantly, people in Ometepe are truly friendly and welcoming, so take your time to practice your Spanish with the locals, and learn about their culture and way of life.

 Practical Information To Plan Your Trip To Ometepe

 During my trip to Ometepe, I stayed in Balgüe.
 I was looking for something rural, remote and completely off the beaten path.
 Accommodation options in Balgüe are a bit limited, but you will find a few decent options.

 - Totoco Ecolodge has beautiful views and a fantastic swimming pool where you can cool off after a day of exploring.
-Click here for the latest rates and here for reviews.

 If you need a break from the classic rice and beans diet of Nicaragua, head to Café Campestre.
 It’s run by an English expat and you will find a selection of Middle Eastern and Indian fare.